-If there’s one type of running pain that is familiar to most runners, it would most likely be the pain associated with shin splints.
+Wondering why your shins hurt after running?
+You’re certainly not alone.
+If there’s one type of running pain that is familiar to most new runners, it would be the pain associated with shin splints.
 While shin splints are a relatively common and harmless occurrence, they certainly come with their fair share of pain.

-Taking the time to avoid and prevent shin splints throughout training is often much easier than learning how to treat and get rid of them once they have occurred.
+Taking action when you first notice that your shins hurt after running is key to preventing the issue from developing into something bigger.
+Making time to prevent shin splints throughout training is often much easier than learning how to treat and get rid of them once they have occurred.

 What are shin splints?